-).

 III.
 Communities

-In Great Britain Eryngium maritimum is scattered in shingle and strandline communities (Fig. 3a) such as the Honkenya peploides-Cakile maritima strandline community (SD2, Rodwell 2000).
+In Great Britain Eryngium maritimum is scattered in shingle and strandline communities (Fig. 3a) such as the Honckenya peploides-Cakile maritima strandline community (SD2, Rodwell 2000).
 The community occurs above the tidal limit as patchy strips of pioneer vegetation with Cakile maritima and Honckenya peploides on sand and fine shingle strandlines.
 Additions of driftline material also support the growth of nitrophilous ephemeral species.
 In contrast to Crambe maritima, Honckenya peploides, Lathyrus japonicus ssp. maritimus and Silene uniflora, that are capable of withstanding large amounts of burial by sand, E. maritimum grows on shingle and dunes that have low rates of sand accumulation (Scott 1963).

 On dunes, Eryngium maritimum is found in the Elymus farctus ssp. boreali-atlanticus foredune community (SD4, Rodwell 2000; Fig. 3b), the pioneer vegetation on foredunes, with Elytrigia juncea (E. farctus) as dominant.
 Ammophila arenaria can establish on the raised foredunes and, with ongoing sand accumulation, the foredune community develops continously into the Ammophila arenaria mobile dune community (SD6, Rodwell 2000), in which A. arenaria is dominant.
-Where rates of sand accretion are not too high, especially in more southern parts of Britain, E. maritimum is a characteristic species in this community (Rodwell 2000).
+Especially in more southern parts of Britain, E. maritimum is a characteristic species in this community (Rodwell 2000).
 With reduced sand accumulation, vegetation cover increases and the Ammophila arenaria-Festuca rubra semi-fixed dune community (SD7, Rodwell 2000) develops successively at the back of the first dune ridge.
-Eryngium maritimum can persist in this community, which is dominated by Ammophila arenaria and short grasses like Festuca rubra, and has increasing numbers of herbs such as Anthyllis vulneraria, Sonchus arvensis, and Viola tricolor, as well as bryophytes such as Brachythecium albicans (Rhind & Jones 1999; Rodwell 2000).
+Where rates of sand accretion are not too high, many other plant species co-occur.
+Eryngium maritimum can persist in the semi-fixed dune community, which is dominated by Ammophila arenaria and short grasses like Festuca rubra, and has increasing numbers of herbs such as Anthyllis vulneraria, Sonchus arvensis, and Viola tricolor, as well as bryophytes such as Brachythecium albicans (Rhind & Jones 1999; Rodwell 2000).

 In warmer, southerly stands of Ammophila arenaria communities on the coast in Britain, Eryngium maritimum is associated with Calystegia soldanella and more thermophilous species such as Euphorbia paralias and E. portlandica, providing a link with the dune vegetation of the Atlantic coast further south in Europe (Rodwell 2000).

 Comparison of the floristic composition of plant communities with Eryngium maritimum from all over Europe, including 3605 relevés , reveals distinct biogeographical species groups (Table 2).
 Characteristic communities of the Black Sea and the Mediterranean Sea include Cakile maritima, Elytrigia juncea, Euphorbia paralias, Medicago marina and Pancratium maritimum.
 In Italy, for example, most of these species characterise different communities on embryonic and on yellow dunes (Ciccarelli, Bacaro & Chiarucci 2012, Prisco et al. 2012).